 Can-C eye drops are the original N-acetylcarnosine (often shorted to NAC) eye drop formula developed by the patent holders Innovative Vision Products (IVP) to reverse senile cataracts.
 Cataract surgery is the most commonly performed operation in the world with over 1.5 operations in the USA alone every year.
 Although generally safe there is still a complication rate of 30 to 50% of patients who develop opacification of the posterior lens capsule within two years and require further lazer treatment.
 Can-C cataract eye drops have helped thousands of people reverse their cataracts without surgery, leaving the natural lens in place rather than an artificial one.

-To hear more about Can-C eye drops, why not choose to listen to this radio broadcast below and hear efits they can provide: Listen to the radio broadcast below to hear Phil Micans go through the many benefits they can provide:/strong>
+To hear more about Can-C eye drops, why not choose to listen to this radio broadcast below and hear efits they can provide: Listen to the radio broadcast below to hear Phil Micans go through the many benefits they can provide.

 Can-C contains a special analogue of the di-peptide carnosine, a naturally occurring nutrient that combines two amino acids or protein fragments.
-This particular form is known as N-acetylcarnosine or NAC and is the main ingredient due to its potency at ‘mopping up’ free radicals, the root cause of tissue damage, accelerated ageing in the body and cataracts.
+This particular form is known as N-acetylcarnosine or NAC and is the main ingredient due to its potency at ‘mopping up’ free radicals, the root cause of tissue damage, accelerated aging in the body and cataracts.

 Cataracts are caused by the process of cross linking or glycosylation, as we age our natural anti-oxidant defense against glycosylation declines, leading to the eye lens to harden and discolour over the course of a lifetime.